NamanVSrivastav/Data-Analysis-Web-Application/README.md

 3. **Sample CSV File**

-- For testing purposes, include a sample CSV file named sample_data.csv in the root directory of the project.
+- For testing purposes, include a sample CSV file named Sleep_health_and_lifestyle_dataset.csv in the root directory of the project.
 This file can contain data similar to the following structure:

 - Name,Age,Height,Weight,Sleep Duration
 - John Doe,25,175,70,7